-The whole of the Rewanui Forest Park, which the Rewanui KNE site is part of, is owned by the Montfort Trimble Foundation (MTF), a charitable trust.
+The whole of the Rewanui Forest Park which the Rewanui KNE site is part of is owned by the Montfort Trimble Foundation (MTF), a charitable trust.
 MTF was set up in 2004 under government legislation and with cooperation from Masterton District Council (MDC).
 Land was purchased with funds from the will of Montfort Trimble, who died in 1940 and was an advocate of public afforestation and native forest conservation.
-An initial purchase of 127ha of exotic forestry north of Masterton soon led to the purchase of the 327ha Rewanui farm property.
-The MTF manages this land in accordance with their overall vision of growing trees for the educational, economic and aesthetic benefit of the public.
+An initial purchase of 127 ha of exotic forestry north of Masterton soon led to the purchase of the 327 ha Rewanui farm property, which contained significant areas of remnant and regenerating native forest.
+The MTF manages this area in accordance with their overall vision of growing trees for the educational, economic and aesthetic benefit of the public.
 The purchase of the Rewanui farm property with its areas of native forest was based on the MTF's desire to protect and enhance native forest, as well as public afforestation.